emurdnt/shair/README.md

 Run `npm start` in your console and open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Deployed App
-Check out [this link](https://shair-your-car.herokuapp.com/) to see the deployed version of my app.
+Check out [this link](https://shair-your-car.herokuapp.com/) to see the deployed version of my app on Heroku.

 ## Additional Libraries Used